- Optimizely Web Experimentation

 Apply or reapply changes to elements on your page that appear after the initial page load.
 Some SPAs use infinite scroll to add new elements to the page, without fully reloading the page.

 To gain access to features that let you experiment on a SPA, enable support for dynamic websites.
-You gain the following options for activating Optimizely pages, in addition to standard page activation triggers:
+You gain the following options for activating Optimizely Experimentation Pages, in addition to standard page activation triggers:

 When the URL changes